spurs v newcastle united match reports

 Crowd : - 32,503

-28.12.1957 An early solo goal in the sixth minute from Len White stunned Spurs into action, taking the game to the visitors for the remainder of the half.
-Smith, Robb and a Stokes header all hit the woodwork, before Maurice Norman nodded in Dyson's corner just before the half time whistle.
+An early solo goal in the sixth minute from Len White stunned Spurs into action, taking the game to the visitors for the remainder of the half.
+Smith, Robb and a Stokes header all hit the woodwork, before Maurice Norman nodded in Dyson's corner five minutes before the half time whistle.

-After 65 minutes, Dyson made an opportunity for Stokes to turn and shoot to give Tottenham the ascendancy, but that didn't last too long before White tied it up at 2-2.
-With only ten minutes left, Mitchell converted a penalty given for Hopkins foul in the box, but an award at the other end of the pitch for handball saw Harmer hammer the spot-kick past Simpson to earn Tottenham a draw.
+After 63 minutes, Dyson made an opportunity for Stokes to turn and shoot to give Tottenham the ascendancy, but that didn't last too long before White tied it up at 2-2 a minute later.
+With only ten minutes left, Bobby Mitchell converted a penalty given for a Hopkins foul in the box, but an award at the other end of the pitch for handball by debutant Bill McKinney saw Harmer hammer the spot-kick past Simpson to earn Tottenham a draw with just five minutes remaining in the match.

 Spurs - Ditchburn, Hills, Hopkins, Blanchflower, Norman, Ryden, Robb, Harmer, Bobby Smith, Stokes, Dyson